Paola Longoria: Other honors

 Longoria received the 2010 National Sports Award from the Mexican government.
 President Felipe Calderón presented Longoria with the award.

 In 2013, Forbes Magazine's Mexico edition named Longoria as one of the 50 most influential women in Mexico.

 Longoria was Mexico's flagbearer during the 2015 Pan American Games opening ceremony.

 In 2021, Mattel announced that Longoria would be one of three new Barbie dolls launched as a tribute to Latin American athletes.

 Career summary

-Longoria is the winningest player in both women's pro racquetball history and in international play.
-She has over 100 wins on the pro tour, highlighted by a record 11 victories at the US Open Racquetball Championships, racquetball's most prestigious pro event.
-Internationally, she won five IRF World Championships in both Women's Singles and Doubles, as well as nine gold medals at the Pan American Games.
+Longoria is the winningest player in both women's pro racquetball history and international competition.
+She has over 100 wins on the pro tour, highlighted by a record 12 victories at the US Open Racquetball Championships, racquetball's most prestigious pro event.
+Internationally, she won five IRF World Championships in both Women's Singles and Doubles, as well as nine gold medals at the Pan American Games and three gold medals at the World Games.

 Career record

 This table lists Longoria's results across annual events.

 Note: W = winner, F = finalist, SF = semi-finalist, QF = quarterfinalist, 16 = Round of 16, 32 = Round of 32, 64 = Round of 64, 128 = Round of 128.
 P = Cancelled due to COVID pandemic.